mutisyag/ozone/doc/workflow.md

 - delete the submission
 - _submit_, which triggers the transition to _Submitted_ and sends a notification to all users holding the Secretariat role

-TODO: should notifications be sent also to other reporters from the same party?
+TODO Gerald: should notifications be sent also to other (all) reporters from the same party?

-TODO: should any user be able to submit or only the author?
+TODO Gerald: should any colleague be able to submit or only the author?

 #### Secretariat

 _Secretariat_ users are able to view the submission details, but not make any changes.

-TODO: validate with Gerald
-TODO: maybe a better option is to prevent changes unless the submission was created by a Secretariat user?.
+TODO Gerald: validate that the Secretariat cannot make any changes unless they report on behalf of the Party (fully) TODO Gerald: maybe a better option is to prevent changes unless the submission was created by a Secretariat user?.

 ## 2. SUBMITTED